'We Were Challenged': City Of Miami Fire Rescue Never Lost Services Despite COVID Impacts

 During that time, no city of Miami fire truck or rescue vehicle was taken out of service and beside tending to calls involving COVID, the fire rescue firefighters provided mobile testing and manned a fixed site for tests.
 But that’s not all.

-“The people that were unable to come to a mobile point of distribution, we served by going to their homes providing them with a vaccination which in essence gives us satisfaction because we know that we have extended peoples lives for the better.”MORE NEWS: Miami Mayor Francis Suarez Says Tunnel System Could Cost Commuters As Little As $5 To Get Across Town
+“The people that were unable to come to a mobile point of distribution, we served by going to their homes providing them with a vaccination which in essence gives us satisfaction because we know that we have extended peoples lives for the better.”MORE NEWS: Gov. Ron DeSantis Proposes Federal Money For Workforce Efforts

 The emergency operations center was opened for the Super Bowl with the onslaught of the pandemic and it has never closed due to the COVID 19 impact.